FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)
+  Vikram, James, Jackson Feedback: Vik: make the text more readable - possibly display the text on different pages.
+Make it bigger and separated.
+James: truncate the values so it is more easily readable.
+JAckson create a limit of youve drinken too much.

 # Lab 2 Part 2